 Anika grew up in Cambridge, Massachusetts with nine brothers and sisters from different races and countries.
 She made her performance debut singing with her siblings at her parents’ annual Christmas parties (her mother thought they were the multi-cultural Von Trapp family).
 Anika thought her brothers and sisters were holding her back.
 Or she might just have been a bossy little brat.
 You make the call: check out the video to the left.

 Anika spent the rest of her childhood wishing she could sound like what would happen if Little Orphan Annie and Whitney Houston had a baby.
 (Real talk, she still secretly wishes that.)
-She did drama in high school, majored in theater and sang in an a cappella singing group called Shades at Yale, and then moved to NYC to try her luck.
+She did drama in high school, majored in theater and sang in an a cappella singing group called Shades at Yale University, and then moved to NYC to try her luck.

 In 2007, with director April Nickell, Anika co-founded Jaradoa Theater, a company whose mission was to promote mercy, beauty and truth through performance and service.
-For four years they produced theater that strove to resonate, inspire and reach audiences that didn’t usually have access to theater, and they used theater to serve the community, working in public middle schools, at-risk youth centers, teen alternative-to-incarceration programs, nursing homes, and homeless senior centers.
+For four years they produced theater that strove to resonate, inspire and reach audiences that didn’t usually have access to theater, and they used theater to serve the community, volunteering in public middle schools, at-risk youth centers, teen alternative-to-incarceration programs, nursing homes, and homeless senior centers.

-Anika joined the board of NYC Children’s Theater because the extraordinary outreach they do in public schools, community centers and homeless shelters is so in line with Jaradoa’s mission.
+Anika joined the board of NYC Children’s Theater because the extraordinary outreach they do in public schools, community centers and homeless shelters was so in line with Jaradoa’s mission.
 She has taken over hosting their “Meet the Parent” live-streamed discussion series, where she talks to artists about how life in the theater affects their parenting, and how parenting affects their life in the theater.

-Apparently while Anika was doing Beautiful she complained a lot backstage about the state of her love life, because one day during a quick change, her dresser Lisa asked her if she wanted to be set up on a blind date with a trumpet player named Freddie.
+Apparently while Anika was doing Beautiful she complained a lot backstage about the state of her love life, because one day during a quick change her dresser Lisa asked her if she wanted to be set up on a blind date with a trumpet player named Freddie.
 Best blind date of her (and his) life, and six months later they were living together with the first of two babies on the way, sons they call their “Beautiful Boys” since they wouldn’t exist without Beautiful: The Carole King Musical.

 Freddie Maxwell is a brilliant jazz musician, and together he and Anika have formed The Larsen/Maxwell Quintet.
 They gig around the greater NYC area—catch them (or book them) sometime!